-New: the localization is now in English by default, the time should remain set to UTC, and ntpdate fetches the correct time at startup … from this point of view there is no urgent need for an additional configuration.
+New: The localization is now in English by default, the time should remain set to UTC, and ntpdate fetches the correct time at startup … from this point of view there is no urgent need for an additional configuration.
 However, I added to the Advanced Menu the possibility to set a “Wifi Regulatory Domain”.
 The current setting is “unset” or “world”, which is quite broad, but if someone has problems with it, he can change it now.
 Currently, the two-letter country code has to be chosen from https://wikipedia.org/wiki/ISO_3166-1_alpha-2.
 At this point, I need your feedback, if you need that feature at all and if I should improve its usability.

 New: I also added a runtime file where TorBox stores certain global variables.
 There isn’t much in it yet, but it might become a kind of configuration file in the future.

-Updated: the System is based on Raspian light with Linux Kernel 4.14.79 and Tor version 0.3.4.9.
+Updated: The system is based on Raspbian “Stretch” lite with Linux Kernel 4.14.79 and Tor version 0.3.4.9.

-Updated: for security reasons, the Bluetooth capabilities are disabled on the provided image.
+Updated: For security reasons, the Bluetooth capabilities are disabled on the provided image.

-Updated: the feature to overcome captive portals has been so stable since last summer that I was able to remove all alternative strategies and test scripts.
+Updated: The feature to overcome captive portals has been so stable since last summer that I was able to remove all alternative strategies and test scripts.
 Now, the captive portal solution works for all connection types – and if someone is mistaken, it doesn’t matter — he can click through the procedure.
 For security reasons, the user has, however, the possibility to abort before establishing an insecure connection.

-Updated: experimentally, I had already integrated the possibility of cable-TorBox-cable connections before, but I wasn’t that happy about it.
+Updated: Experimentally, I had already integrated the possibility of cable-TorBox-cable connections before, but I wasn’t that happy about it.
 I have entirely reworked this first approach.
 Now the user can choose between WiFi- or cable-client in the main menu.
 The user can also switch back and forth, but he has to make sure that he can log in with the chosen client.

-Updated: the update function is now more reliable (now with the latest stable Tor release).
+Updated: The update function is now more reliable (now with the latest stable Tor release).

-Updated: all menus and display screens should be viewable on a 3.5“ screen, on a mobile phone or tablet.
+Updated: All menus and display screens should be viewable on a 3.5“ screen, on a mobile phone or tablet.
 Besides, the menus are better structured, and I have tried to make the information screens more understandable.
 Let me know, your thoughts about it.

-Updated: as for DNS leaks, I’m a bit paranoid, so dnsmasq is turned off on TorBox by default, and any DNS queries made locally on the device (that is, by the user logged in via ssh in the shell) are recorded in the log file.
+Updated: As for DNS leaks, I’m a bit paranoid, so dnsmasq is turned off on TorBox by default, and any DNS queries made locally on the device (that is, by the user logged in via ssh in the shell) are recorded in the log file.

-Minor fix: the menu entry to flush all log files, flushes now “~/.bash_history” too.
+Minor fix: The menu entry to flush all log files, flushes now “~/.bash_history” too.

-Minor fix: some minor bugs in the configuration part in the advanced menu.
+Minor fix: Some minor bugs in the configuration part in the advanced menu.

-Removed: the ability to reset the entire network settings (was located in the Advanced Menu).
+Removed: The ability to reset the entire network settings (was located in the Advanced Menu).
 This feature isn’t necessary anymore, and it wasn’t very useful.

-Tested: with Raspberry Pi 3 Model B and Raspberry Pi 3 Model B+ (max achieved throughput: 2.3 Mb/s).
+Tested: With Raspberry Pi 3 Model B and Raspberry Pi 3 Model B+ (max achieved throughput: 2.3 Mb/s).
 I continue to test the integration of the PiJuice, a portable power platform for the Raspberry Pi, but it seems that the permanent power supply is not reliable enough to enable stable WiFi-TorBox-WiFi connectivity.
 For portable use, my best experience is made with the RS Pro PB-10400 Power Bank, 5V / 10,4Ah.